 There are many opportunities available for students enrolled in a BCTC program.
 All programs prepare students for immediate employment or higher education.
 Senior students who demonstrate a high level of competency in their program can participate in a supervised workbased

 learning experience.
 In addition, articulation agreements with the following postsecondary schools provide advanced credits or advanced placement: Antonelli Institute of Art and Photography, Automotive Training Center, Baran Institute of Technology, Berks Technical Institute, Central Pennsylvania College, Information Computer Systems Institute, Johnson and Wales University, Lehigh Carbon Community College, Lehigh Valley College, Lincoln Technical Institute, Montgomery County Community College, Nashville Auto Diesel College, Northampton Community College, Ohio Technical College, Pennsylvania College of Technology, Pennsylvania College of Art & Design, Reading Area Community College, Schuylkill Institute of Business & Technology, Thaddeus Stevens College of Technology, Thompson Institute, and Universal Technical Institute, University of Northwestern Ohio, Welder Training and Technical Institute.
 Currently, 33 BCTC programs have articulation agreements to offer students advanced credit at the post-secondary level to pursue a certificate, associate, or baccalaureate degree.

 LIST OF BCTC PROGRAMS www.berkscareer.com

-Listed below are the programs available at the Berks Career and Technology Center.
+Go to the listed website to read more about the programs at the Berks Career and Technology Center.
 BCTC students who plan to pursue post-secondary education (certificate, associate, or baccalaureate degree) should take a rigorous high school academic program in the areas of math,

 science, and English.